 Who can join a CDAT?

 A CDAT is a group within a community made up of individuals who are concerned about alcohol and drug use.
-They are informal groups comprised of but not limited to, community members, representatives from various government agencies, not for profits and non-government agencies.
+They are informal groups comprised of but not limited to, community members, representatives from various government agencies, not-for-profits and non-government agencies.
 CDAT members have a passion for their community and public promotion and are happy to volunteer their time to reduce alcohol & drug harms.

 What might a CDAT focus on?